creativecreatorormaybenot/clock/README.md

 * Add shadows like [shown here](https://twitter.com/FlutterDev/status/1136312503397421058?s=20) at the beginning for all hands.

+  - Adjust the shadow's position to not be as far away as it is right now.

 * Add wave animation to background.

 * Use path for hour clock hand.